All Episodes

 With the consultant no longer looking over his shoulder, Justin decided that working for Grasha would be his career.

-He started working even harder, eleven hour days, six-day work weeks, and no vacations.
+11-hour days, six-day work weeks, and no vacations.

 I was the first person here, last person to leave.

-Um when it snowed when nobody else was in the office.
+When it snowed, when nobody else was in the office, I was answering the phone.

-I I mean I would work, do my accounting stuff in the front office, I would take orders.
+I mean, I would work, do my accounting stuff in the front office.

-I messed up a lot of orders, because I didn't know how to take orders at the time.
+I messed up a lot of orders because I didn't know how to take orders at the time.

 He'd show management that he really cared.